North Hill Centre

 North Hill Centre is a shopping mall in Calgary, Alberta, Canada.
 It opened in 1958, and was Calgary's first shopping mall.
-The original anchor tenant was Simpsons-Sears (later Sears Canada), but it closed on January 8, 2018.
+The original anchor tenant was Simpsons-Sears (later Sears Canada), but it closed on January 8, 2018 and has since been replaced by Showhome Furniture.

 History

 Opening

-Stores in the mall began opening in June 1958, and the mall's official grand opening was in October 1958.
+Stores began opening in the mall in June 1958, and the mall's official grand opening as the Calgary Centre was in October 1958.
 It was billed as the largest shopping centre in Western Canada, with about 30 stores and services.
 As described by mall spokeswoman Paula Newhold: "It was revolutionary to have a mall and to have late-night shopping and all of that kind of stuff that is just quite normal for us now.
 The real experience was that it was all in one place - that was the interesting thing."

+The Fairview Bowling Alley was erected in the parking lot in 1967, replacing an alley that had previously operated in the mall's basement.
+North Hill Cinema opened above the bowling alley in 1967.
+Both remained in operation until 1999, when the structure was demolished as part of the mall's major 2000 renovation.

 1973 expansion

 North Hill Centre was originally built as a strip mall accompanied by a freestanding Simpson-Sears department store.
 In 1973 the mall underwent a major renovation, which added 20 more stores and enclosed the shopping area.
 The design featured a central corridor with irregularly sized columns and ceiling heights, presenting an inconsistent look to the storefronts in the mall.

 By the 1990s, anchor tenants for the mall were Sears and Canada Safeway (on the east end), along with Super Valu (on the west end), giving the mall two major grocery stores.
+Until the late 1990s, the mall also had a small Zellers location.

 The North Hill Theatre and Fairview Bowling Alley, erected in the parking lot in 1967, remained in operation until 1999.